Supplying products to the Offshore Industry can be a challenging task.

 The low coefficient of friction that PTFE has is unique for two primary reasons:

-To find out how we can help your latest project contact info@fluorocarbon.co.uk
+To find out how we can support your latest project contact info@fluorocarbon.co.uk

 PTFE is known for its exceptional resistance to chemicals and high temperatures, making it an ideal choice for sealing applications in harsh environments.